 Most of what we know about the universe beyond Earth comes from light.
 By analyzing details of different types of light—radio waves, microwaves, infrared light, visible light, ultraviolet light, X-rays, and gamma rays—we can figure out what the universe is made of, how it is organized, and how it changes over time.

 The firefighter's most critical job is to save lives.

 History and Origin of the Universe

-Visible light image courtesy of NASA, Caltech/IPAC, and the Pasadena Fire Department.
+Visible light image: NASA, Caltech/IPAC, and the Pasadena Fire Department.

-Infrared image courtesy of NASA, Caltech/IPAC, and the Pasadena Fire Department.
+Infrared image: NASA, Caltech/IPAC, and the Pasadena Fire Department.